Johnthiha/Johnthiha/README.md

 JohnnyDev/JohnnysoftDve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-This site mya idea application
+This site my idea create  application
      Developed By JameSmith